 Or, they could even sell this data on the Dark Web, where another Cyberattacker could procure them and make fraudulent purchases on a massive scale.
 There are a number of ways that the Skimming Code can be installed, which include the following:

-- Gaining access into the network that is used by the victim by sending out a Phishing Email in which they are tricked into clicking onto a malicious link or downloading a file which contains malware (in this case, it would more than likely be a Key-Logging software application);
+- Gaining access into the network structured platform that is used by the victim by sending out a Phishing Email in which they are tricked into clicking onto a malicious link or downloading a file which contains malware (in this case, it would more than likely be a Key-Logging software application).

-E-Skimming is also known more specifically known as “Magecart Attacks”, and this term refers to the consortium of Cyberattackers that carry out and launch this kind of threat vector assault exclusively, and there are 7 known groups involved with this and it’s important to understand ways to make your online shopping experience safe – especially during the holidays, but every day as well.
+E-Skimming is also more specifically known as “Magecart Attacks”, and this term refers to the consortium of Cyber attackers that carry out and launch this kind of threat vector assault exclusively.
+There are 7 known groups involved with this and it’s important to understand ways to make your online shopping experience safe – especially during the holidays, but every day as well.

 - Always, check your credit card and banking information on a daily basis.
 Don’t just simply wait to get the paper statement, get an online account so that you can view all activity at least 2-3 times a day.
 This may sound a little excessive at first, but the sooner you can catch any sort of fraudulent activity, the better off you will be.
 Most transactions are recorded in real time on these portals as they occur.